NVIDIA/TensorRT-Incubator/docs/post0_developer_guides/how-to-add-new-ops.md

 @export.public_api(document_under="tensor_operations")

 # The `convert_inputs_to_tensors` decorator converts function arguments to Tensors.
-# This is what makes it possible for the user to use Python numbers in Tripy functions (e.g. `tensor + 1`)
+# This is what makes it possible for the user to use Python numbers in TriPy functions (e.g. `tensor + 1`)
 # In this case, we want `shape` to turn into a `tripy.Shape` instead of a regular `Tensor`.
 @frontend_utils.convert_inputs_to_tensors(shape_argument=["shape"], exclude=["dim", "dtype"])
 def theta(shape: Tuple[int], dim: int = 0, dtype: datatype.dtype = datatype.float32) -> "tripy.Tensor":